biolab/orange2/docs/reference/rst/Orange.data.domain.rst

      .. method:: get_metas(optional)

-	  Return a dictionary with meta attribute id's as keys and corresponding variable descriptors as values; the dictionary contains only meta attributes for which the argument ``optional`` matches the flag given when the attributes were added using :obj:`add_meta` or :obj:`add_metas`.
+	  Return a dictionary with meta attribute id's as keys and corresponding variable descriptors as values.
+The dictionary contains only meta attributes for which the argument ``optional`` matches the flag given when the attributes were added using :obj:`add_meta` or :obj:`add_metas`.